 Dad, chill.
 Take some deep breaths through your nose, out through your mouth.
 Remember that ‘pursed lip’ exhaling exercise your therapist taught you—

 “I’m having my doctor send another letter of complaint to the managers,” he ignores my directive and continues to rant, stabbing into the air with his fork.
 “If they don’t do something about those smokers soon, they’re gonna be sorry they didn’t listen to me the first time.”
-He takes big gulps of air through his mouth while fumbling for the inhaler he keeps in the pocked of his shorts.
-A few quick shots and he’s settled down for the time being.
+He takes big gulps of air through his mouth while fumbling for the inhaler he keeps in the pocket of his shorts.
+A few quick shots and he settles down for the time being.
 Perhaps too many years have passed for him to realize the irony of his statements.

 It was Easter, 1994, when my father was diagnosed with his illness.
 My parents had been divorced for over ten years.
-It was our holiday ritual, at that point in our lives, to celebrate the holidays with each of my parents separately; all five of us kids had traveled to Mountain Lake to be with him.
+It was our holiday ritual, at that point in our lives, to celebrate the holidays with each of my parents separately; all five of us kids had traveled to our tiny hometown in southern Minnesota, Mountain Lake to be with him.
 When we walked in the front door, I was startled by his appearance.
-He was sitting backward on his chair as usual, but his skin was ashy-grey, sagging like burlap bags under his eyes.
+He was sitting backward on a dining room chair as usual, propped up agains the backrest, but his skin was ashy-grey, sagging like burlap bags under his eyes.
 He could hardly keep his head up or his eyelids from dropping, as though he hadn’t slept in days.
 I cried out when I saw his blue-purple fingertips.
 Almost in unison, we insisted he be seen by a doctor, now.

 This is how your father breathes all day, every day, one of my father’s nurses tells me.
 He can’t inhale enough oxygen to dispel the carbon dioxide that is taking up precious space in his lungs, nor can he completely empty his lungs of carbon dioxide when he exhales – the alveoli, tiny air sacs embedded into his lungs, where the gas exchange occurs, are weakened, the elasticity gone.
 If left to his own devices, the carbon dioxide would build up in his lungs and quickly kill him.
 That is why he has a tank of oxygen at his side all day, every day.